Copula-enhanced Vision Transformer for high myopia diagnosis through OU UWF fundus images: Application on the UWF fundus image dataset

-\textbf{Experiment setup and evaluation metrics} ~We conduct 4 runs of 5-fold cross-validation on the UWF dataset.
-For continuous responses (OU AL), we use mean square error (MSE) as the evaluation metric; for discrete responses (OU high-myopia status), we use the classification accuracy and the areas under curve (AUC) as the evaluation metrics.

-\textbf{Implementation details} We select the ViT baseline model pre-trained on ImageNet-21k as the pre-trained model, and apply LoRA in fine-tuning with the rank set as $r=8$.
-For CeViT and CeViT-A, both Steps 1 and 3 in Algorithm \ref{alg: CeViT} consist of 50 epochs to guarantee convergence.
-A batch size of 129 was used throughout the training on all models.
+\textbf{Implementation details} For CeViT and CeViT-A, Steps 1 and 3 in Algorithm \ref{alg: CeViT} consist of 25 and 60 epochs to guarantee convergence.
+A batch size of 48 was used throughout the training on all models.
 We utilize the Adam optimizer and employed PyTorch's StepLR as the learning rate scheduler.
-For ViT training (and warm-up ViT training in both CeViT and CeViT-A), the initial learning rate is set to $10^{-3}$, which decay by a factor of $0.9$ every $4$ epochs.
+For ViT training, the initial learning rate is set to $10^{-3}$, which decay by a factor of $0.9$ every $4$ epochs.
 In Step 3 of Algorithm \ref{alg: CeViT} for the training of CeViT and CeViT-A, the initial learning rate is adjusted to $10^{-4}$, decaying by a factor of 0.9 every two epochs.

-Considering the heterogeneity caused by interocular asymmetry in medical images, which is relatively small but not negligible, we set a smaller value $\hat{d}$=1 for the intermediate dimension $\hat{d}$ of the adapter bottleneck.
-Regarding the choice of insertion layers and the scaling factor for the adapter modules, we follow the recommendations from AdaptFormer \citep{chen2022adaptformer}, inserting adapters into each Transformer block and setting the scaling factor to 0.1 to ensure the model could effectively capture features and adapt to new task requirements.

-We conduct parallel training using three RTX 4090 GPUs, and the entire training process takes approximately 4.5 hours to complete.
+We conduct parallel training using two RTX 4090 GPUs, and the entire training process takes approximately 4.5 hours to complete.